PieterjanVerhelst/eel-azores-yellow/README.md

 	+ 6a. `get_nearest_stations.R`: general function to extract the smoothed track for one eel (via its `transmitter ID`)
 	+ 6b. `get_timeline.R`: function to get the stations which are near a given station (where near means that the distance is smaller than a certain given limit, e.g. detection range).
 		- --> Generate residency datasets per project and store them in `/interim/residencies`
+7. `calculate_speed.R`: Calculate movement speeds between consecutive detection stations.
+Also calculates swim distance, swim time, cumulative swim distance and station distance from source station.
+	+ 7a. `calculate_speed_function.R`: function to calculate speed between consecutive displacements; based on a function in Hugo Flavio's `actel` package
+	+ 7b. `calculate_sourcedistance_function.R`: function to calculate the station distance from a 'source' station; based on a function in Hugo Flavio's `actel` package
+		- --> Generate speed datasets per project and store them in `/interim/speed`